 To other victims, it is not your fault, you did not do anything wrong.
 There is support out there and eventually it will get better.

 “A small gesture can turn somebody’s situation around.
-Support survivors by leaving ONLY a kind and thought comment.”
+Support survivors by leaving ONLY a kind and thoughtful comment.”